 Work zone and traffic control safety is one of OSHA’s safety standards for aerial lifts.
-Setting up a proper area wide protection zone with warnings, signs, visual signals, and cones can help prevent accidents and hazards associated with aerial lifts and workers, including struck-by accidents, falls from the lift, and ejections from the lift.
-When preparing to work near a busy traffic area, it’s important to consider the safety of workers and how to set up an AWP zone to prevent cars from getting too close.
+Setting up a proper area-wide protection zone with warnings, signs, visual signals, and cones can help prevent accidents and hazards associated with aerial lifts and workers.
+This includes struck-by accidents, falls from the lift, and ejections from the lift.
+When preparing to work near a busy coned off area with traffic, it’s important to consider the safety of workers and how to set up an AWP zone to prevent cars from getting too close.

 When preparing for work on the side of a road or highway, there are some basic principles that must be in place and understood by all workers, according to OSHA.

-First and foremost, driver and worker safety should be the top priority when creating a traffic control zone.
+First and foremost, driver and worker safety should be the top priority when creating a traffic control zone and a coned off area.
 The tools and materials used for traffic control, like cones and barriers, should be designed and set up in a way to keep driving conditions as close to normal as possible for road users.

 Routine day and nighttime checks of the AWP traffic control zone should be performed to ensure its efficacy and safety, in addition to maintenance of the zone to maintain traffic control safety.

-One of the most important parts of setting up a traffic control area properly and achieving area wide protection of road users and workers is to ensure that all persons who are involved with the TTC have received training appropriate to the tasks they are required to perform.
+One of the most important parts of setting up a coned off area and traffic control zone properly and achieving area-wide protection of road users and workers is to ensure that all persons who are involved with the TTC have received training appropriate to the tasks they are required to perform.
 When it comes to large equipment operators, training is even more important, because unsafe practices can put workers at risk and cause the aerial lift or scissor lift to come into contact with the traffic control zone and road users.

-Achieving traffic control safety involving workers and aerial lifts will require the dividing of the temporary traffic control area to provide advanced warning to vehicles and allow the safe flow of traffic away from and around the work area.
+Achieving traffic control safety involving workers and aerial lifts will require the dividing of the temporary traffic control zone and creating a coned off area to provide advanced warning to vehicles and allow the safe flow of traffic away from and around the work area.

 The advance warning zone is the part of the road or highway where vehicles are first made aware of the upcoming work zone.
 On busy, city streets, the advance warning area should run 4-8 times the mph speed limit.
 In less busy, rural streets, the length range is 8-12 times the mph speed limit.